Public broadcasting: France

-In 1986 a French/German public channel was created, ARTE, originally broadcast on cable and satellite.
-Later, the fall of the private channel La Cinq freed some frequencies that it had used each day after 19.00.
-In 1994 a new public channel, La cinquième was created to use the remaining time on the same frequencies.
+In 1986 La Sept, another European channel, was created, before being eaten by the French/German public channel Arte in 1991, originally broadcast on cable and satellite.
+In 1992, the fall of the private channel La Cinq freed the frequencies that it had used, witch has been affected to Arte each day from 19.00 to 3.
+In 1994 a new public channel, La cinquième was created and used the remaining time on the same frequencies.
 La cinquième and ARTE subsequently shared the same channels with the exception of satellite, cable, and internet channels where both could be broadcast all day long.
-In 2000 all the public channels were united into one structure, France Télévisions.
+As 31 March 2005 broadcast permitted to give plain channel to La cinquième, Arte, France Ô, and France 4.
+Moreover, Gulli, a channel dedicated to kids, was partially owned by France Télévision between 2005 and 2014.

 Germany

 After World War II, when regional broadcasters had been merged into one national network by the Nazis to create a powerful means of propaganda, the Allies insisted on a de-centralised, independent structure for German public broadcasting and created regional public broadcasting agencies that, by and large, still exist today.